Germany makes measles vaccination compulsory | DW | 14.11.2019

-As of March 2020, parents will have to prove their child is vaccinated against measles before they can attend day care or school.
-While the health ministry says the bill is "child protection," critics think otherwise.
+As of March 2020, parents will have to prove their child is vaccinated against measles before sending them to day care or school.
+While the Health Ministry says the bill is "child protection," critics think otherwise.

 Before the introduction of measles vaccine in 1963 and widespread vaccination, major epidemics occurred approximately every two to three years.
 Some 2.6 million people died from the highly contagious disease every year — with children the most vulnerable.
 But by the turn of the millennium, some countries had declared the disease "eradicated."